wp-plugins/jonradio-multiple-themes/readme.txt

 * Beta testing completed.

 == Upgrade Notice ==

+= 4.0.1 =
+Fix "Fatal error: Call to a member function wp_rewrite_rules() on a non-object in domain.com/wp-includes/rewrite.php on line 294"

 = 4 =
 Fix Posts not working in some Permalink setups, most notably Year/Month